boiiloather/Groundtruth-AI-Hackathon-Pravin/README.md

 # 🎨 AI Creative Studio: The Instant Ad Generator

-**Tagline:** An AI-powered creative engine that generates professional ad creatives (image + caption) for any brand and product in under 20 seconds, built for hackathon speed and demo reliability.
+**Tagline:** An AI powered creative engine that generates professional ad creatives (image + caption) for any brand and product in under 20 seconds, built for GroundTruth AI hackathon speed and demo reliability.

 ---

 ## 1. The Problem (Real World Scenario)

 **Context:** During my research into marketing workflows, I identified a critical bottleneck: Marketing teams and small businesses spend hours creating ad creatives.
-They need to hire designers, write copy, iterate on concepts, and coordinate between multiple tools—all for a single campaign.
+They need to hire designers, write copy, iterate on concepts, and coordinate between multiple tools all for a single campaign.

-**The Pain Point:** This process is expensive, time-consuming, and requires multiple skill sets.
+**The Pain Point:** This process is expensive, time consuming, and requires multiple skill sets.
 A startup launching a new product might need 2-3 ad variations, but creating them manually takes days and costs hundreds of dollars in design fees.
 For hackathons and rapid prototyping, this delay kills momentum.

 **My Solution:** I built AI Creative Studio, a single-page web application.
 You simply fill in four fields (brand, product, audience, tone), click "Generate Ads," and 20 seconds later, you receive 2-3 professionally designed ad images with matching captions, ready to download and use.